grahamers/IPC-shared-memory-segment/README.md

 # shared_memory
 Illustration of shared memory on linux for inter process communication

-One of the most powerful IPC techniques is illustrated here in a very basic example.
-There is sufficient code to illustrate how strings (literals), integers, double and chars types can be written to a shared memory segment on a server process.
+One of the most powerful IPC techniques is outlined here in a very basic example.
+There is sufficient code to demonstrate how strings (literals), integers, double and chars types can be written to a shared memory segment on a server process.
 The same shared memory is read from client process obviously running on same host.